davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

-Entrainment depths of all peridotite xenoliths must be greater than ~30 km, the depth of the Moho near the Crystal Knob eruption site [@Trehu1991], which will be discussed in more detail in @sec:regional_structure.
+Entrainment depths of all peridotite xenoliths must be greater than ~30 km, the depth of the Moho near the Crystal Knob eruption site [@Trehu1991], which will be discussed in more detail in @sec:tectonic_scenarios.
 Another minimum depth constraint is the plagioclase--spinel peridotite facies transition, which occurs at depths of 20-30 km [@Green1970a; @Borghini2009].